PM Sunak promises to tackle Britain's most pressing problems | Politics

 PM Sunak promises to tackle Britain's most pressing problems

-Prime Minister Rishi Sunak promised on Wednesday to tackle Britain's most pressing problems, from cutting inflation to ending illegal migration, in a speech aimed at reassuring his restive Conservative Party before the next election.
+Prime Minister Rishi Sunak promised on Wednesday to tackle Britain's most pressing problems, from cutting inflation to ending illegal migration, in a speech aimed at reassuring critics within his restive Conservative Party.
 In an address that was high on ambition but low on detail, Sunak said his government would build "a better future for our children and grandchildren" and asked the public to judge him on "the results we achieve".

-Some of his plans look more achievable than others.
+Some of the plans Sunak outlined on Wednesday look more achievable than others.
 Economists say inflation should fall naturally, but growing the economy and cutting national debt could be more difficult.

 While 2024 should bring a return to economic growth, the Office for Budget Responsibility (OBR) last month predicted economic output would only return to its late-2019 level by the end of next year - in other words, five years of lost growth.
 On national debt, the OBR projects that it will increase in the coming years, both in absolute terms and as a percentage of economic output.